IFRIC 20, policy for deferred stripping costs, mining, judgements and estimates

 In order for production phase stripping costs to qualify for capitalisation as a stripping activity asset, three criteria must be met:

-• It must be probable that there will be an economic benefit in a future accounting period because the stripping activity has improved access to the orebody;
+• it must be probable that there will be an economic benefit in a future accounting period because the stripping activity has improved access to the orebody;

-• It must be possible to identify the “component” of the orebody for which access has been improved; and
+• it must be possible to identify the “component” of the orebody for which access has been improved; and

-• It must be possible to reliably measure the costs that relate to the stripping activity.
+• it must be possible to reliably measure the costs that relate to the stripping activity.

 A “component” is a specific section of the orebody that is made more accessible by the stripping activity.
 It will typically be a subset of the larger orebody that is distinguished by a separate useful economic life (for example, a pushback).

-14 Property, plant and equipment (extract)
+13 Property, plant and equipment (extract 2)

-(a)At 31 December 2021, the net book value of capitalised production phase stripping costs totalled US$2,432 million, with US$2,017 million within “Property, plant and equipment” and a further US$415 million within “Investments in equity accounted units” (2020: total of US$2,398 million, with US$2,019 million in “Property, plant and equipment” and a further US$379 million within “Investments in equity accounted units”).
-During the year, capitalisation of US$319 million was partly offset by depreciation of US$282 million (including amounts recorded within equity accounted units).
-Depreciation of deferred stripping costs in respect of subsidiaries of US$201 million (2020: US$145 million; 2019: US$139 million) is included within “Depreciation for the year”.
+(a) At 31 December 2023, the net book value of capitalised production phase stripping costs totalled US$2,505 million, with US$2,069 million within “Property, plant and equipment” and a further US$436 million within “Investments in equity accounted units” (2022: total of US$2,497 million, with US$2,038 million in “Property, plant and equipment” and a further US$460 million within “Investments in equity accounted units”).
+During the year, capitalisation of US$325 million was partly offset by depreciation of US$324 million, inclusive of amounts recorded within equity accounted units (2022: US$411 million offset by depreciation of US$331 million).
+Depreciation of deferred stripping costs in respect of subsidiaries of US$216 million (2022: US$246 million; 2021: US$201 million) is included within “Depreciation for the year”.